sous-chefs/firewall/README.md

 - run the `:install` action on the `firewall` resource named 'default', which installs appropriate packages and configures services to start on boot and starts them

-- run the `:create` action on every `firewall_rule` resource, which adds to the list of rules that should be configured on the firewall. `firewall_rule` then automatically sends a delayed notification to the `firewall['default']` resource to run the `:restart` action.
+- run the `:create` action on every `firewall_rule` resource, which adds to the list of rules that should be configured on the firewall. `firewall` will gather up all of the `firewall_rule` resources that can be run, and apply them when it runs.
+It will then  send a delayed notification to restart the appropriate firewall service on the system.

 - run the delayed notification with action `:restart` on the `firewall` resource. if any rules are different than the last run, the provider will update the current state of the firewall rules to match the expected rules.